-Enterprise Zone Jobs Tax Credit: Refundable corporate income tax credits are available for companies that create new jobs and make capital improvements at business facilities in designated enterprise zones which are designated on a case-by-case basis.
+Enterprise Zone Jobs Tax Credit: Refundable corporate income tax credits are available for projects that are designated as an Enterprise Zone projects.
 This program provides the following tax credits for up to 12 years:

 Manufacturing and Agriculture Credit: This non-refundable credit is equal to 7.5% of eligible qualified production activities income and may be used to offset state income or franchise taxes.
 The annual tax credit reduces the company’s effective state corporate income tax rate to 0.4%.
 Unused credits may be carried forward for up to 15 years.

-Qualified New Business Venture: Provides transferable tax credits to eligible angel and venture fund investors who make equity investments in early-stage businesses.
+Qualified New Business Venture: Provides transferable tax credits to eligible angel and venture fund investors who make equity investments in qualifying early-stage businesses.
 Tax credits are equivalent to 25% of the value of the equity investment made.
-To qualify, the early-stage business must be headquartered in the state, have more than half its employees in the state, and be engaged in a qualifying industry sector.

 Computer equipment, machinery and equipment used in manufacturing, and manufacturing, merchant and farm inventories are exempt from property tax.
 Sales and use tax exemptions are available for manufacturing machinery, equipment and materials, biotechnology and manufacturing research, production fuel and electricity, as well as alternative energy used in manufacturing.